Archives For cliches

 Okay, we know the origin.
 So, what does the Bible really say?
 Does God really help those who help themselves?

-God does not help those who can help themselves, simply because no one can help do so!
+God does not help those who can help themselves because, from this perspective, we cannot help ourselves.
 We cannot save ourselves from our bondage to sin, nor from the wrath of God, so He does.
 Our own power fails us when we rely on it, rather than God.
 To believe that God helps those who help themselves, is not only foolish, but it’s proud.
 Pride motivates the belief that we can do everything by our own gusto and go-to attitude.
 That we can pick ourselves up by our spiritual & moral bootstraps.
 But, “God opposes the proud but gives grace to the humble” (James 4:6, 1 Pet.
 5:5).

 How do we respond?